-In late 2020, new kidney allocation policies will go into effect that update how offers in the kidney allocation system (KAS) are sequenced.
-Instead of match sequencing relying on donation service area (DSA) and OPTN Region, kidney allocation will be based on geographical distance between donor and recipient.
-Toolkits have been developed for OPO and transplant professionals to learn more about the policies and the changes they will bring.
+In December 2019, the OPTN Board of Directors approved new kidney allocation policies to update how offers in the kidney allocation system (KAS) are sequenced.
+Instead of match sequencing relying on donation service area (DSA) and OPTN Region, kidney allocation is now based on geographical distance between donor and recipient.
+Toolkits have been developed for OPO and transplant professionals to learn more about the policies.

 Kidney Allocation System (KAS)